lmorg/murex/docs/commands/autocomplete.md

 that don't have autocomplete defined but you will need to manually enable it in any `autocomplete` schemas you create and want files as part of the suggestions.

+### "IncManPage": boolean (false)

+The default behavior for commands with no autocomplete defined is to parse the man page and use those results.
+If a custom autocomplete is defined then that man page parser is disabled by default.
+You can re-enable it and include its results with other flags and behaviors you define by using this directive.

 ### "ListView": boolean (false)